 Motor battalions had their own training arrangements, different from the infantry battalions and the machine gun battalions.
 Whereas a machine gunner in a Divisional (Machine Gun) Battalion would be trained at one of the Machine Gun Training Centres, machine gunners in a Motor Battalion received their training alongside other members of the battalion at a Motor Training and Holding Battalion.
 This included specialist companies that provided the training for the different platoons in the support company of the Motor Battalion.
 This included an MMG Platoon within the Specialist Company.
-A full transcript of the War Establishment of the Motor Training and Holding Battalion is available as a PDF download.

 - Bouchery, 1999

 - The National Archives, WO 24/944, War Establishments July to September 1942.